 - Do not throw your cigarette on the ground

-- Have proper equipment and staff trained to put out forest fires
+- Take the help of proper equipment and trained staff to put out forest fires.

 Following these steps can save up to 21.5 million acres of timber annually.
 Forest fires are currently the main cause of deforestation in the USA.